 Shae Irving has written and edited for Nolo since 1994, specializing in estate planning and family law issues.
-She has written or co-written books and software, including Prenuptial Agreements: How to Write a Fair and Lasting Contract, Living Wills and Powers of Attorney for California, Get It Together: Organize Your Records So Your Family Won't Have To, and Nolo's Quicken WillMaker software.
-Shae graduated from Boalt Hall School of Law at the University of California, Berkeley and briefly practiced law at a large San Francisco firm before becoming a legal author.
+She has written or co-written books and software, including Prenuptial Agreements: How to Write a Fair and Lasting Contract, Living Wills and Powers of Attorney for California, Get It Together: Organize Your Records So Your Family Won't Have To, and Nolo's Quicken WillMaker & Trust software.
+Shae graduated from UC Berkeley School of Law and briefly practiced law at a large San Francisco firm before becoming a legal author.

 Articles By Shae Irving

 Virginia’s expungement laws are restrictive, but there are a few circumstances under which you can apply to have your criminal record sealed.

 Employers and landlords are increasingly asking about applicants’ criminal histories.
 Screening often involves a background check, or at least a Google search.
 Assume that your record will become known, and prepare now to handle it.

 A pardon and an expungement are two different legal mechanisms with different legal results.
 Learn more about the advantages and limits of each.